Artifacts definition

 condition: ! ls /proc/$$

-The condition key-pair value can also be used as a global option, placed before the artifacts mapping.
+Global condition example.
 In this case, the collection will only proceed if the global condition returns true.

 condition: ls /proc/$$